uccug/recruitment/README.md

 # HR Applicant Custom Module

 ## Overview
-This module extends Odoo's HR Recruitment functionality with custom features for managing job applications.
+This module extends Odoo 12's HR Recruitment functionality with custom features for managing job applications.
 It provides enhanced form validation, custom fields, and manual email management for the recruitment process.

-# 🚨 Warning

-> **⚠️ Important:**
-> It has been tested with odoo 12 community edition which is running in a docker container.
-It has not yet been tested with the enterprise version.

 ## Addressed requirements
 - [X] Capture applicant's Resume and academic documents.
 Should only accept PDF files.